 Owned and operated by Houston Zoo Inc, a non-profit organization, Houston Zoo was founded in 1922.
-Sprawled across 55-acre landscape, the zoo has over six thousand exotic animals from over 800 different species, and offers over 1.9 million guests (annually) live animal adventure.
-The zoo also acts as a one-of-a-kind resource for children and researchers alike by hosting a variety of different species from all across the globe – in a singular destination.
+Sprawled across a 55-acre landscape, the Zoo has over six thousand exotic animals from over 800 species.
+It offers over 1.9 million guests (annually).
+The Zoo also acts as a one-of-a-kind resource for children and researchers alike by hosting various species from all across the globe – in a singular destination.

-The Zoo is known for its various attractions, and focus on the wildlife if the African continent.
-The zoo also contributes wholly to protecting endangered species, providing educational opportunities and creation stimulating exhibits which serve to engage the attention and curiosity of guests.
+The Zoo is known for its various attractions and focuses on the wildlife of the African continent.
+The Zoo also contributes wholly to protecting endangered species, providing educational opportunities, and creating exciting exhibits that engage guests’ attention and curiosity.

 Thinking of choosing Houston Zoo as your next destination?
-Here is some key information on the place to help you get a good idea:
+Here is some crucial information on the place to help you get a good idea:

-The zoo has two entrances – the Main Entrance, which is at 6200 Hermann Park Drive, and the Medical Center Entrance, which lies on Cambridge Street right across from Ben Taub Hospital.
+The zoo has two entrances – the Main Entrance, at 6200 Hermann Park Drive, and the Medical Center Entrance, which lies on Cambridge Street across from Ben Taub Hospital.
 The Medical Center Entrance is open only on select weekends and major holidays.
-While it provides pedestrian, pickup and drop-off access, this gate does not allow any parking at its entrance.
+While it provides pedestrian, pickup, and drop-off access, this gate does not allow parking at its entrance.

-The zoo is easily accessible both by car and by public transport, especially light rail.
+The zoo is easily accessible by car and public transport, exceptionally light rail.

 The zoo remains open on all seven days of the week.
-Each day is segregated in to 2 different sections: Daytime hours begin at 9am and end at 5pm, with 4pm being the entry limit.
-Evening hours begin at 6pm.
+Each day is segregated into 2 different sections: Daytime hours begin at 9am and end at 5pm, with 4pm being the entry limit.
+Evening hours start at 6pm.
 A one-hour break remains between the two sections.

-One should keep in mind that daytime tickets are not allowed for evening entry and vice-versa.
+One should remember that daytime tickets are not allowed for evening entry and vice-versa.

-Admission is largely divided according to age.
-Admission is free under all circumstances for members and for children under 2 years of age.
+Admission is divided mainly according to age.
+Access is free under all circumstances for members and for children under 2 years of age.